Fault-Tolerant Encoding of Logical Qudits in Spin Systems: Introduction

-There is broad consensus that we are currently in the noisy intermediate-scale quantum (NISQ) era\cite{preskill2018quantum}.
-Therefore, it is also essential to develop strategies to encode logical qudits using physical qudits\cite{uy2025qudit, brock2025quantum, michael2016new, ouyang2017permutation, mazurek2020quantum, schmidt2022quantum, dutta2025noise}, as in the case of logical qubits encoded in physical qubits\cite{knill1998resilient, laflamme1996perfect, knill1997theory, google2023suppressing}.
-While Gottesman-Kitaev-Preskill (GKP) code \cite{gottesman2001encoding} intrinsically implies the encoding to logical qudit, it requires a bosonic system\cite{hu2019quantum, brock2025quantum}, i.e., an infinite-dimensional Hilbert space, along with additional normalization procedures and corresponding experimental complexity.
-An alternative approach is to exploit physical systems with finite-dimensional multi-level Hilbert space, such as spin qudits.
+It is widely recognized that we are currently in the noisy intermediate-scale quantum (NISQ) era\cite{preskill2018quantum}.
+In this context, it is essential to develop strategies for encoding logical qudits using physical qudits\cite{uy2025qudit, brock2025quantum, michael2016new, ouyang2017permutation, mazurek2020quantum, schmidt2022quantum, dutta2025noise}, analogous to the encoding of logical qubits in physical qubits\cite{knill1998resilient, laflamme1996perfect, knill1997theory, google2023suppressing}.
+Although the Gottesman-Kitaev-Preskill (GKP) code \cite{gottesman2001encoding} intrinsically implies the encoding of logical qudits, it relies on bosonic systems\cite{hu2019quantum, brock2025quantum}, i.e., an infinite-dimensional Hilbert space, along with additional state-normalization procedures and corresponding experimental overhead.
+An alternative approach is to exploit intrinsically finite-dimensional multi-level systems, such as spin qudits.